Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 	title="" width="40%" height="40%" />
 </p>

 Such clipping is commonly used by aligners to get rid of sequence contamination, e.g. ***adapter sequences*** or ***polyA tails*** from mRNAs, so that it does not affect the alignment.
-At least for RNA-seq, this is why you do not necessairily need to be very aggressive in read trimming and pre-processing steps.
+At least for RNA-seq, this is why you do not necessarily need to be very aggressive in read trimming and pre-processing steps.

 Clipping can be very advantageous, but also can potentially cause some issues, read more [here](https://sequencing.qcfail.com/articles/soft-clipping-of-reads-may-add-potentially-unwanted-alignments-to-repetitive-regions/).